Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 2. npm install - to install the required dependencies
 3. npm run dev - to run the server and frontend project.
 4. npm i bootstrap react-icons react-bootstrap = install the bootstap, react relating bootstrap and icons.
+5. npm i react-router-dom = for importing the router package required for routing.
+6. rafce (in coding) = generates boilarplate as per the file name after installing react snippet.

 ## Usage